Tevez relishing Messi reunion

 "So to be able to confront him or have a closer look at him now, it will make me happy too."

-Messi, 31, became Barca's most decorated player on Monday (AEST) with his 33rd trophy after the Spanish side defeated Sevilla 2-1 in the Supercopa de Espana.
+Messi, 31, became Barca's most decorated player on Sunday with his 33rd trophy after the Spanish side defeated Sevilla 2-1 in the Supercopa de Espana.